The Instructors ~

 Engage in the Healing Power of Nature…

 The Medicine Garden program is a Living Garden Project for students of botanical medicine to integrate the use of herbs into personal lifestyle and meaningful relationship.
+It is an opportunity to create relationships of reciprocity as you learn how to care for the plants, soils, and planet that care so deeply for you.

 In this 8 month program we will learn about medicinal plants in their cultivated habitat, along with growing, harvesting, and plant medicine processing.
 From earth to bottle we will go through the complete life cycle of medicine work starting with learning how to listen to the plants and communicate with them.